 In 1992 Harley-Davidson purchased a minority interested in Buell Motorcycles.
 Ex Harley-Davidson engineer Erik Buell started the eponymously company to build American sport motorcycles powered by Harley-Davidson XL 883 engines.
 Buell became a wholly owned subsidiary of Harley-Davidson in 2003.
 In 2009 Harley-Davidson discontinued Buell products so the company could focus on the Harley-Davidson brand.

 To celebrate 100 years of motorcycle building, Harley-Davidson put on the Open Road Tour, starting out in Atlanta and ending at the company’s hometown of Milwaukee, Wisconsin.
 More than 250,000 people came to Milwaukee for the final tour stop, as well as the 100th anniversary celebration and party.
 Even larger celebrations occurred for the 105th which coincided with the opening of the all-new Harley-Davidson Museum.

 The first authorized Harley-Davidson dealership in mainland China opened in 2006.
 Three years later, the company expanded operations to India, rolling out the entire lineup by 2010.
 By 2014, international sales accounted for more than 36 percent of Harley-Davidson’s overall sales.

-The little company that William Harley and Arthur Davidson started in a small shed in Wisconsin has come a long way.
-In 2014 Harley-Davidson sold almost 270,000 motorcycles worldwide with a lineup of eight different models and a total of 36 unique variants available.
+The little company that William Harley and Arthur Davidson started in a small shed in Wisconsin has certainly come a long way.
+Last year Harley-Davidson sold more than 180,000 motorcycles worldwide via a lineup of six different styles and a total of 31 unique variants.
 The company also sells a complete range of motorcycle parts, accessories, riding gear and apparel.
+Ride on.